 - (a) The use of cellular telephones and radios while operating DCEMS vehicles is a necessary part of providing emergency services.
 However, person's driving emergency vehicles should limit their use of telephones and radios to a last resort and should always have the highest awareness of safety.
 Texting while driving is not permitted. - (b) Cellular telephones have been purchased for each transport unit in the DCEMS fleet in an attempt to improve patient care providing a means of communications for medical control purposes. - (c) Cellular telephones are not for personal use.
 Contacting family or friends of patients/accident victims is discouraged. - (d) Efforts are being made to keep all cellular telephones programmed the same.
 Reprogramming is time consuming, and changes may take time to implement.
-Notify the EMS Administrations office of programming needs. - (e) No cellular telephone should be programmed or otherwise modified without the approval of the EMS Director. - (f) Texting from county cell phones is not permitted. - (g) Report any cellular problems or difficulties to your supervisor as soon as possible - (h) Personnel are not permitted to use personal cellular phones while driving county vehicles. - (i) Personnel shall not make or receive personal calls while on scene, or while transporting patients.
+Notify the EMS Administrations office of programming needs. - (e) No county owned cellular telephone should be programmed or otherwise modified without the approval of the EMS Director. - (f) Texting from county cell phones is not permitted. - (g) Report any cellular problems or difficulties to your supervisor as soon as possible - (h) Personnel are not permitted to use personal cellular phones while driving county vehicles. - (i) Personal cell phones should not be used for navigation while on duty. - (j) Personnel shall not make or receive personal calls while on scene, or while transporting patients.
 Personnel shall restrict audible custom ring tones and/or volume so as not to be disruptive, offensive, or heard by the public.